maxxiimo/the-front-end-manifesto/Foundation Markup.md

 >- Windows XP users.
 One in four people use XP and that figure is higher for business users.
 Upgrading beyond IE8 is not an option.
 >- You are not an average user.
 Most people do not understand IT.
 Many are terrified of it — or certainly worried they’ll break their PC.
 Migrating from something they know is a risk regardless of the benefits.

-\- "[Is Internet Explorer Development Really a Waste of Time?][Waste of Time]"
+\- [Is Internet Explorer Development Really a Waste of Time?][Waste of Time]

+I should mention that the author of this article follows up with a solution in his follow-up article:

+- [How to Use Responsive Web Design to Support Old Browsers][RWD for IE]

 ### What We've Done

 - We started this chapter by laying out the groundwork for your foundation markup.
 - We then began to discuss what an application layout is, from the front end coder's viewpoint, and how it is organized in a Rails application.
 - We then grabbed all of the starter code for this chapter, our foundation markup, and integrated into a new Rails application.
-- Finally, we took a look at how this foundation markup is organized.
+- Finally, we took a look at how this foundation markup is organized and briefly reviewed legacy browsers.

 In the [next chapter][Foundation Styles], we will begin to set up our foundation styles.